 Ingredients

-Oats - as the oats will be blitzed in this recipe, any cut of oats is fine.
-If you'd prefer to make the waffle mix by hand, you'll need oat flour rather than whole oats.
-Remember, for gluten free waffles you need certified gluten free oats
+Oats - as the oats will be blitzed into oat flour this protein waffle recipe, any cut of oats is fine.
+If you'd prefer to make the waffle batter by hand, you'll need to start with oat flour rather than whole oats.

 Baking powder - a small amount adds more lightness.
 But it's not essential if you don't have any.